How to Buy, Prep, and Cook Lobster

 Recipe shown: Grilled Rock Lobster Tails

-- Split the lobster down the middle with a heavy chef's knife to open it up and expose the flesh.
+- Here's how to grill lobster tails.
+Split the lobster down the middle with a heavy chef's knife to open it up and expose the flesh.

 - Use basting sauces, herbs, and spices for extra flavor when grilling or broiling.

 - Cook for ten minutes on a hot grill.
 The shell will turn a charred red as it cooks; if it still seems underdone, tent the lobster with foil to allow it to fully cook off the direct heat.

 For this method, you'll cut open the shells and season the meat before broiling.
 Watch to video to see how to do it.